-To minimize the transitory and persistent deviations, we explore two smoothing algorithms.
-The first is simple, conceptually, and operationally.
+To minimize transitory and persistent deviations, we explore two smoothing algorithms.
+The first is simple, conceptually and operationally.
 We let the offset $\zeta$ be a large integer, fix the other eNRG parameters, and compute the fidelity from the eigenvalues and eigenvectors of the resulting Hamiltonian.
 This procedure yields essentially exact fidelities, free of transitory or persistent deviations, over an interval ranging from $t=0$ to a maximum time $T_\zeta\z$ proportional to $\zeta$.
-In other words, it solves the photoemission problem in the time domain.

-As effective as this procedure to manage quadratic Hamiltonians is, the prospect of applying it to models of correlated impurities coupled to conduction bands comes with a limitation imposed by considerations of computational cost.
-The computational effort to diagonalize Hamiltonians of this kind grows exponentially with $\zeta$; it would therefore be prohibitive to adjust $\tz$ to the time scale of screening in the Kondo problem, for example.
-However, this rapid growth does not preclude computations with smaller $\zeta$'s, sufficient to make $\tz$ encompass the decay of the transitory fluctuations.
-This leaves the problem of calculating the time-dependent properties for $t>\tz$, which compels us to introduce the second smoothing algorithm.
+{Despite this procedure being effective for quadratic Hamiltonians, its extension to correlated impurity models is limited by the exponential growth of the computational cost with $\zeta$.
+As a consequence, adjusting $\tz$ to the screening timescale of the Kondo problem becomes prohibitive \footnote{This difficulty appeared, for example, in a recent calculation of spectral densities for the two-channel Kondo model \cite{2025PHvDG}, where a more elaborate NRG construction was employed to derive a discretized Hamiltonian analogous to Eq.~\eqref{eq:69} with $\zeta \le 20$.}.
+Nevertheless, this rapid growth does not prevent calculations for smaller $\zeta$, which are already sufficient for $\tz$ to encompass the decay of transient fluctuations.
+The remaining challenge is then the calculation of time-dependent properties for $t>\tz$, motivating the second smoothing algorithm}.

-The second algorithm combines averaging on $\zeta$ with numerical integration over $\theta$ \cite{2022FeO075129}---an approach reminiscent of $z$-averaging in the NRG method \cite{oliveira1994}.
+The second algorithm combines averaging on $\zeta$ with numerical integration on $\theta$ \cite{2022FeO075129}---an approach reminiscent of $z$-averaging in the NRG method \cite{oliveira1994}.
 Our results demonstrate that adequate tuning of the parameters eliminates the persistent fluctuations due to the discretization of the conduction energies.

-Our study of the time-dependent photoemission rate therefore comprises two complementary eNRG procedures.
-The first offers essentially exact results over a time interval whose duration is limited by considerations of computational cost.
-The second is unable to deal with the transitory fluctuations, but becomes effective at long times because it efface the persistent artifacts of the discretization.
+Our study of the time-dependent photoemission rate, therefore, comprises two complementary eNRG procedures.
+The first offers essentially exact results over a time interval with an extension limited by considerations of computational cost.
+The second is unable to deal with the transitory fluctuations, but becomes effective at long times because it washes out the persistent artifacts of the discretization.
 A combination of the two methods emerges as a promising tool.